Climate Resilience in New Orleans

 History

 Natural processes slow, store and filter stormwater where it July_2012_2falls, allowing it to return to the groundwater system.
-Natural process based solutions are commonly known as stormwater BMP’s and/or “green infrastructure” and include systems such as canals and waterways, rain gardens, permeable pavement, floating streets, retention ponds, constructed wetlands and other bioretention systems that slow, store and filter stormwater.
+Nature-based solutions, or green infrastructure, include systems such as canals and waterways, rain gardens, permeable pavement, floating streets, retention ponds, constructed wetlands and other bioretention systems that slow, store and filter stormwater.
 Programs underway in cities such as Seattle, Portland and Philadelphia are prime examples of the potential held by these sorts of solutions.

-• Private firms including Waggonner & Ball, Evans & Lighter, and Dana Brown & Assoc. are working to transform both the public and private domain through innovative stormwater design practices.
+• Private firms including Waggonner & Ball, Evans & Lighter, Dana Brown & Associates, Batture Engineering, Marais Consultants and Mastodonte are working to transform both the public and private domain through innovative stormwater design practices.

-Learn more about the UC’s stormwater initiatives BASIN and FYI.
+Learn more about the the Urban Conservancy’s current contributions to these efforts at BASIN and FYI.

 Update 17